-I trusted the Site Build It! manual for understanding and for a detailed
+I trusted the Solo Build It! manual for understanding and for a detailed

 action plan for what to aim at and what to do.
-I relied on Site Build It!
+I relied on Solo Build It!

-Express newsletter (for Site Build It! owners) for keeping me up to date on
+Express newsletter (for Solo Build It! owners) for keeping me up to date on

 any important changes in the relevant web technologies, search engine